-The ADS5231 has a serial interface that can be used to program internal registers.
-The serial interface is disabled if SEL is connected to 0.
+The ADS5237 has a serial interface that can be used to program internal registers.
+The serial interface is disabled if SEL is connected to '0'.

 When the serial interface is to be enabled, SEL serves the function of a RESET signal.
 After the supplies have stabilized, it is necessary to give the device a low-going pulse on SEL.
-This results in all internal registers resetting to their default value of 0 (inactive).
-Without a reset, it is possible that registers may be in their non-default state on power-up.
+This pulse results in all internal registers resetting to the default value of '0' (inactive).
+Without a reset, it is possible that registers may be in the non-default state on power-up.
 This condition may cause the device to malfunction.